Welcome to Year 5, Willow Class!

 In Year 5 are...

-Mrs Babb – HTLA- covering the class on Friday morning.
+Mrs Babb — HTLA- covering the class every other Tuesday AM and Wednesday PM.

-PE will be on Wednesday and Friday afternoon.
-It will be outdoor PE, so trainers are essential.
+PE will be on Monday and Thursday afternoon.
+It will be outdoor PE on a Monday, so trainers are essential and indoor PE on a Thursday.
 Please send your child's PE kit in on the Monday.
 Dirty or wet kit can be taken home on Fridays- if necessary- so they can be washed ready for the following week.

 Earrings, watches and Fitbits will need to be removed for PE and long hair will need to be tied back.